 An intrathecal pump is also an effective treatment option for chronic pain that delivers medication directly into the cerebrospinal fluid within the spine.
 In addition to pain relief, the pump can also reduce muscle spasms and rigidity in your back and neck.

-If other treatments for complex regional pain syndrome have failed, schedule a consultation at Blue Ridge Pain & Spine Associates today, online or by phone.
+If other treatments for complex regional pain syndrome have failed, schedule a consultation at Blue Ridge Pain Management Associates today, online or by phone.